habibmhamadi/multi-select-tag/README.md

 ```

-- You can pass a second optional paramater for border-radius and shadow.
+- You can pass a second optional paramater for border-radius, shadow and listening to `onchange` event.

 ```javascript
 new MultiSelectTag('countries', {